-So here are 100 places to visit in Canada by region.
+Here are 100 of the best places to visit in Canada in the summer by region.

 - Vancouver is at its best in the summer.
 Don’t miss a walk or a bike ride around Stanley Park, a trip up Grouse Mountain by aerial tram or via the Grouse Grind or a visit to Granville Market.
 For more ideas check out 27 things to do in and around Vancouver.